mohamedwr/simple-tdl/README.md

 Open index.php File and Edit the Database Connection Data, The Tables Will be Created Automatically If not Found in the Database
 Consider Having Latest Stable Versions of PHP and MySQL

-## LICENCE
+## LICENSE
-The Project is under MIT LICENCE, Consider Checking LICENCE.md File
+The Project is under MIT License, Consider Checking LICENSE.md File
-Used Library: [Fontawesome](https://fontawesome.com/) is under MIT Licence
+Used Library: [Fontawesome](https://fontawesome.com/) is under MIT License